 Lufthansa strike grounds another 100,000 passengers

-Lufthansa scrapped 930 more flights Wednesday, grounding 100,000 passengers, after a court allowed cabin staff to press on with a strike that is shaping up to be the worst in the German airline's history.
+Lufthansa scrapped 930 more flights Wednesday, grounding 100,000 passengers, after losing two court challenges to halt a cabin crew strike that is shaping up to be the worst in the German airline's history.

-The industrial action over a dispute with the UFO flight attendants union over cost cuts began on Friday with a pause on Sunday, and is set to go on until Friday.
+The industrial action over a dispute with the UFO flight attendants union regarding cost cuts began on Friday with a pause on Sunday, and is set to go on until Friday.

 The court dismissed the airline's argument that the union's reasons for striking were "too vague" and unjustified under German labour law.